wzk1015/wzk1015/README.md

-- I’m currently a first-year PhD student at Shanghai Jiao Tong University
+- I’m currently a first-year PhD student at Shanghai Jiao Tong University.
-- Previously I graduated from Beihang University
+- I graduated from Beihang University.
+I also have a double bachelor degree of Economics at Peking University.
-- My research interests include computer vision, music generation and deep learning
+- My research interests include computer vision, music generation, and deep learning.
 - Welcome to my [Homepage](https://wzk.plus)!
-- You can contact me via wangzhaokai [at] sjtu [dot] edu [dot] cn
+- You can contact me via wangzhaokai [at] sjtu [dot] edu [dot] cn.